mstemm/labs/security/falco/README.md

 # Conclusions & Further reading

 In this lab you learned the basic of Sysdig Falco and its application in the Docker-based deployments.
-Starting off from kernel system calls, events and Linux namespace context, you can configure the relevant alerts without ever having to modify or instrument the Docker image, preserving their immutable and encapsulated design.
+Starting off from kernel system calls, events and Linux namespace context metadata, you can configure the relevant alerts without ever having to modify or instrument the Docker images, preserving their immutable and encapsulated design.

 You have used simple file output in order to focus on the rule syntax during this lab, but you can also [configure a custom program output](https://github.com/draios/falco/wiki/Falco-Alerts#program-output) to get proper notifications.

-Reading the default rules file you will see examples of more complex rules than the ones used in this lab.

 Further reading: